 Dr. Chris Goertzen

-He is trained in both Western music history and ethnomusicology; his research emphasizes the latter area.
+He studied both Western music history and ethnomusicology, and brings a world music perspective to teaching music history.
 His books include Fiddling for Norway: Revival and Identity (1997), Southern Fiddlers and Fiddle Contests (2008), Made in Mexico: Tradition, Tourism, and Political Ferment in Oaxaca (2010), George P. Knauff’s Virginia Reels and the History of American Fiddling (2016), and Antebellum American Fiddling (2020).
-He co-authored Good Medicine and Good Music: A Biography of Mrs. Joe Person (2009) and co-editor of the Europe volume of the Garland Encyclopedia of World Music (2000).
+He co-edited the Europe volume of The Garland Encyclopedia of World Music (2000).

 - PHD - University of Illinois at Urbana-Champaign (1983)

 - MM - University of Illinois at Urbana-Champaign (1981)